mikaelvesavuori/microservices-testing-workshop/README.md

 Run `npm run dev` to start up the local web server.
 Go to one of the provided URLs to see the site.
 Click around and get a feel for the app.

+Press CTRL+C to exit when you are done.

 ### 3. Discovery and baseline quality

 Check out the directory structure.
 The backends follow the well-known [Clean Architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html) pattern.